CLU-MSCP/bedics/03-R_Environment/rmarkdown.md

 {r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE, message = FALSE, warning = FALSE)
 ```
-This chunk pops up for _every_ `.Rmd` you open.
-It will control the options that appear in from **all** of the chunks in your document.
 If you want to set rules for all the chunks, then you can modify the controls in this section.
+This chunk pops up for _every_ `.Rmd` you open which is convenient.
+It's always labeled as `setup` but that's irrelevant.
+The key is what function the chunk contains.

-In this particular setup chunk, it's call the `opts_chunk$set` function from the `knitr` library.
+In this particular chunk, the function here, `opts_chunk$set`, is from the `knitr` library.
 In this example, I'll never see warnings or messages but I _will_ see code because `echo = True`.
 I will also see results if I do any data analysis.

 - Notice `include=FALSE` will including _nothing_ from the chunk in the output rendering that chunk invisible in your output.